rajivpant/ragbot/README.md

                         default model.
   -t TEMPERATURE, --temperature TEMPERATURE
-                        The creativity of the response, with higher values being more creative (default is 0.75).
+                        The creativity of the response, with higher values being more creative.
-  -nd, --nodecorator    Ignore all decorators even if they are specified. rajiv@RP-2023-MacBook-Air rbot %
+  -mt MAX_TOKENS, --max_tokens MAX_TOKENS
+                        The maximum number of tokens to generate in the response.
+  -l LOAD, --load LOAD  Load a previous interactive session from a file. rajivpant@RP-2021-MacBook-Pro rbot %
 ```

 ### Using decorator files